Benefits and problems of Mauritius business registry

 Favorable legal and tax environment

-- Mauritius Global Business License Companies (GBC1) allow our Clients to legally minimize taxation on their global earnings because:
+- Mauritius Global Business License Companies (GBC1) allows you to legally minimize taxation on your global earnings because:

 - Mauritius GBL companies are considered as resident companies for tax purposes but benefit from a low corporate tax at an attractive rate of 3% on their global earnings;